shsagir/play-area-sync/docs/craft-3-about.md

 There are many ways to work with Craft CMS — depending on project needs and skills.

-### Seniors
+### 1. Modern workflow

 Sophisticated developers, experienced in backend development and ready to work with the Terminal, [Git](/git) and [Composer](/composer) will benefit the most from our advanced workflows.
 This is were our 💜 is.

-#### Choose your Stack
+#### 1.1 Choose your Stack

-There are two hosting stacks here on fortrabbit, more [here](/stacks).
-In a nutshell: The [Universal Stack](/app-uni) offers additional backwards compatibility, is easier to use, a bit more affordable, but limited in scaling.
-The [Professional Stack](/app-pro) on the other hand is based on a 12-factor design, with [ephemeral storage](/app-pro#toc-ephemeral-storage) and horizontal scaling.
+There are two hosting stacks here on fortrabbit, more about the Stacks [here](/stacks).
+In a nutshell:

+1. The [Universal Stack](/app-uni) offers additional backwards compatibility, is easier to use, a bit more affordable, but limited in scaling.
+2. The [Professional Stack](/app-pro) on the other hand is based on a 12-factor design, with [ephemeral storage](/app-pro#toc-ephemeral-storage) and horizontal scaling.

 It therefore requires some different workflows.
 Instead of [syncing your assets by rsync](/craft-3-assets-uni) on the file system, you will [upload those to the Object Storage](/craft-3-assets-pro).
 When you are justing testing or your project is small, use the Universal Stack.
 If your project potentially has some traffic and there is serious business behind it, use the Professional Stack.
 Use the Tabs above to switch the documentation between the Stacks.

-#### Senior workflow
+#### 1.2 Modern workflow steps

 1. [Be ready](/get-ready), have your App and local dev setup, with Git and Composer
 2. Have an existing Craft 3 project running or [install a new on with Composer](craft-3-install-local#toc-1a-download-craft-with-composer)